civiclabsconsulting/civiclabs.com/src/_posts/2017-01-19-7-reasons-to-have-your-next-important-software-project-written-in-haskell.md

 I'll admit I'm not the world's best software engineer.
 I've met brilliant people who can write great business applications better than I in languages other than Haskell.
 But as for me, I'd rather use a programming language that helps catch and fix my mistakes for me.
 Paul Hudak wrote a great <a href="http://goo.gl/zUnONn" target="_blank">paper</a> in 1994 that gets more into some auxiliary reasons for why engineers might find the language better suitable for important applications.

-### 2. Adding Features and Extending Functionality is Painless; and Without Surprises
+### 2. Adding Features and/or Extending Functionality is Safe and Easy

 Similar to how software products evolve, here's a quotation from Darwin about biology.